Coaching and Support Boat Policy

-All US Sailing championships or qualifiers are given a level of Grade 1, Grade 2 or Grade 3 and shall state in their Notice of Race and the Sailing Instructions as to which Grade(s) that event will be governed by.
+All championships and their qualifiers shall state in the Notice of Race and the Sailing Instructions which Grade that event will be governed by.

 Definition of terms